Definition and Meaning

 Like her Tantric counterpart Shakti, the Sh’kina was the source of all “soul” in the universe.
 The Gnostic Christians of the fourth century spoke of Sh’kina as a “spirit of glory” in who Beings of Light lived, as children in their mother’s body or home.
 Many referred to the Aeons of sh’kinas or female spirits of the sacred year.

-The Kabbalists taught that it was essential to bring the male and female cosmic principles together once more, which could possibly be achieved through sexual magic, signifying the union of the sun (man) and the moon (woman), which was graphically expressed by the hexagram.
+The Kabbalists taught that it was essential to bring the male and female cosmic principles together once more.
+It could possibly be achieved through sexual magic, signifying the union of the sun (man) and the moon (woman).
+It was graphically expressed by the hexagram.

 Jewish mystics claimed the “outer garment” of the Shekina is the Torah, “Holy Law.”
 Man becomes a Bridegroom of the Torah by study, symbolized in erotic imagery.